bendqh1/phccf/README.md

 This program requires a well configured local email server (such as Postfix) to work.

-## Non Git installation
+## Installation

-I recommend to do a non Git installation, directly from a shell.
+I recommend to do a non Git installation, directly from a shell, either by copy-pasting or by wget download to stdin and piping to bash (as explained in install.sh).

+### install.sh

 If you have just one website directory per system, I suggest to save that website direcotry path into a global variable and then do tasks.

+In the loop exit instead (the second) break for total exit.

+In the `curl` above `-L` is to follow a redirection in which case happens and `-O` is to keep the remote name (instead getting a generic file name).

 ## Notes